 My loved one had a trust, am I required to file anything in court or publish anything in a newspaper?
 In New York, unlike in many other states, trusts are completely private.
 In most cases, no notice is required, whether to creditors or beneficiaries.
 A general notice or publication in a newspaper is also not required.

 Does the Executor get paid for taking care of the estate?
 Yes, the payment to the executor is called “Executor Commissions,” and you can use our executor commissions calculator to give you an idea of the amount.

-I am an estate attorney but this page is not to be used as legal advise or as a guide to handle your estate on your own, unless the estate is very small.
+I am an estate attorney but this page is not to be used as legal advice or as a guide to handle your estate on your own unless the estate is very small.
 For any serious estate, do not try to save money, hire an attorney, it will be worth it in the amount of money you save in not making serious mistakes in the estate.

 New York estates are complicated, and experience in the Surrogate’s Court practice is paramount when dealing with those issues.
-Call the Law Offices of Albert Goodwin at (212) 233-1233, New York estate, guardianship, wills, trust, medicaid and probate lawyer, and make an appointment to discuss spousal claims and rights to the estate.
+Call the Law Offices of Albert Goodwin at 718-509-9774, New York estate, guardianship, wills, trust, Medicaid and probate lawyer, and make an appointment to discuss spousal claims and rights to the estate.